 As you can see from the chart below, the '09 and'10 H3's were divided into two models: the H3 and the H3T, which was the truck version that had the bed in the back, instead of having a fully enclosed cab area.
 The 3.7L engines ranged in capacity from 2,900-4,500 pounds and the 5.3L engines had a range of 5,900-6,000 pounds.

-The 2008 H3's had a towing capacity range of 3,000-6,000 pounds, very similar to the '09 and '10 model years but the towing chart looked different and was more simplified.
+The 2008 H3's had a towing capacity range of 3,000-6,000 pounds, very similar to the '09 and '10 model years but the actual chart looked different and was more simplified too.

 The '08 H3's that had the 3.7L engine boasted a 4,500 pound rating and models equipped with the 5.3L engine had the higher 6,000 pound rating.
 The lowest specs were for models that had an automatic transmission equipped and from my research, I believe that these were only available for the 3.7L engines.